 Risks and Considerations in SDIRA Real Estate Investing

-Real estate investing with a Self-Directed IRA (SDIRA) can be quite rewarding, but it’s not without risks.
+Real estate investing with a self-directed IRA (SDIRA) can be pretty rewarding, but it’s not without risks.

 Fees and Paperwork: The Devil’s In The Details